calvm32/Navier_Stokes_Voigt/README.md

 Start with *https://www.firedrakeproject.org/install.html*, then run `source /path-to/venv-firedrake/bin/activate`.

-Alternatively, copy the code into somehting like Google CoLabs and include
+Alternatively, copy the code into something like Google CoLab and include
 ```
 try:
     import firedrake